marktwainhm/ithappenedinhartford/pages/search.md

 permalink: /search/
 # see _data/search-config.csv for display options
 # Lunr.js search will be added below the content in this file
+# note that this should be replaced wtih Google CSE when the site goes live
 ---

 ## Full metadata search: